 Image files can also be compressed with one of the following compression algorithms: gz, xz.

-After creating the resource, the type and size of the image are automatically determined, and this information is reflected in the resource’s status.
+Once a share is created, the image type and size are automatically determined.
+This information is reflected in the resource status.

-Images can be uploaded from various sources, such as HTTP servers where the image files are hosted, or container registries.
-Additionally, images can be uploaded directly from the command line using the curl utility.
+Images can be downloaded from various sources, such as HTTP servers where image files are located or container registries.
+It is also possible to download images directly from the command line using the curl utility.

-Images can also be created from other images and virtual machine disks.
+Images can be created from other images and virtual machine disks.

-Here is an example of creating an image with storage in DVCR.
+Consider creating an image with the option of storing it in DVCR.
 Execute the following command to create a VirtualImage:

 d8 k apply -f - <<EOF